 Instead of accommodating community banks and their customers, the final rule mandates the collection of numerous additional data points far exceeding those required by statute.
 The breadth of the data required to be collected and potentially published may make it possible to identify individual borrowers thereby compromising their financial privacy.
 Moreover, the mandated data collection will increase compliance costs for community banks and result in a higher cost of credit for small business borrowers who are already struggling with historic inflation and higher interest rates.

-S.J.Res.32 will reverse the harm of this misguided rule and preserve the flow of credit to American small businesses.
+We urge you to sign S.J.Res.32 into law at your earliest convenience.
+Doing so will nullify this problematic rule and preserve the flow of credit to American small businesses.

 Thank you for your consideration.